How deep the Father's love for us,

 …and because we desire to have a relationship with them.

 …and because that desire to have a relationship with them is stronger than any other desire in our hearts.
 We yearn for it and our hearts ache every second that the relationship isn’t right.
-We long to be close to them – not just for our sakes, but for the sake of our children.
+We long to be close to them – not just for our sake, but for their sakes as well.

 The father in the story of the Prodigal Son didn’t need the son; it was clearly the child who needed the father.
 But that isn’t how a father thinks and that certainly isn't how a father feels.